Seeing the unseen: how to scout for turf nematodes

+Nematodes are often overlooked as pests in turfgrasses.
+The above-ground symptoms are extremely variable and are often misdiagnosed as disease or other stresses.
 If you have areas that are constantly weak or susceptible to stress, nematodes may be a contributing factor.
-The first step to diagnose a nematode problem is to collect and send a soil sample to a laboratory for analysis.
-It typically costs $20 or less to have a nematode sample analyzed, making it one of the most inexpensive diagnostic tests that can be done for a golf course.
-Visit Nematode Knowledge and:
+The first step to diagnosing a nematode problem is to collect and send a soil sample to a laboratory for analysis.
+It typically costs $20 or less to have a nematode sample analyzed, making it one of the least expensive diagnostic tests that can be done for a golf course.
+Visit Nematode Knowledge to:

 - watch a step-by-step tutorial with Dr. Billy Crow collecting and shipping soil samples

 - locate laboratories in your state

 - download a sampling guide

 - watch a nematode webinar and earn GCSAA education points

 Collect 15 to 20 samples, avoiding severely damaged areas.

 The nematode lab will extract and count the number of each nematode species per volume of soil.
 These numbers are then compared to “damage” or “action” thresholds established for each nematode species.
 If the population is above the threshold, turf is more likely to benefit from a nematicide application.
 If the population is below the threshold, a nematicide application is less likely to be beneficial.